 This co-edited book (Mary Kite, Kim Case, and Wendy Williams; forthcoming from APA Press) aims to provide a prepared and directly relevant source for some of the most common and challenging dilemmas for educators teaching about social justice.

-The third edition of our textbook, The Psychology of Prejudice and Discrimination, is available from Routledge (Taylor and Francis).
+The fourth edition of our textbook, The Psychology of Prejudice and Discrimination, is available from Routledge (Taylor and Francis).
 Our textbook offers a comprehensive, research-based, review of the literature on prejudice and discrimination.
 The text covers a broad range of topics from race and ethnicity to gender, sexual orientation, ageism, lookism, and ability.
 We integrate theory and research with personal experiences and address the factors that shape prejudices.

 Intended for beginning graduate or advanced undergraduate students, our book, Principles of Research in Behavioral Science (3e), published by Routledge (Taylor and Francis) provides a comprehensive review of research methods used in psychology and related disciplines.
 Featuring examples from all fields of psychology, the book addresses laboratory and field research and covers topics that are often omitted in other texts including correlational and qualitative research and integrative literature reviews.